Uninen/vue-json-search/README.md

 ```
 ## Future Ideas

-- Allow full control of markup by making the component headless
 - Ship Web Component version for users who don't want to set up JS build tooling
 - Separate search machinery from Fuse to allow other backends
+- Done! ~~Allow full control of markup by making the component headless~~

 ## Sites Using This